A popular video claims that the Sandy Hook Elementary Shooting was an elaborate hoax in order to promote tighter gun control in the U.S.

 The Real Hoax

 The true conspiracy relating to the Sandy Hook shooting is conspiracy theory itself.
-This video and other conspiracy theories are snide, illogical, incorrect, and misleading.
+This video and other conspiracy theories are snide, illogical, incorrect, misleading, and “proof” of nothing at all.
 They draw conclusions from cherry-picked information and conjecture.

 If you follow all the facts and a little logic, these theories quickly fall apart.